taxigy/taxigy.github.io/_posts/2015-09-27-writing-first-meteor-package.markdown

 ## So, what is my cool package for?

 I was working on a project that employed Meteor as the primary platform and required integration with PayLane, a European payment processing service.
-Despite the whole processing experience, from the app's experience, is just two redirects and a form between them, I decided to make a stand-alone package and develop it separately, simply to train the skill and see if anybody else finds it useful.
+Despite the whole processing experience, from the app's point of view, is just two redirects and a form between them, I decided to make [a stand-alone package for that](http://github.com/taxigy/meteor-paylane) and develop it separately, simply to train the skill and see if anybody else finds it useful.

 So, the workflow was quite simple, in just 5 (sometimes not as easy) steps: